 - Mathematical Modelling

-5. Students must complete both units:
+5. Students must complete all three compulsory 0-point units:

 SLE010 Laboratory and Fieldwork Safety Induction Program (0 credit point compulsory unit) and;